 Quantitative developers fall into two categories.
 The first category includes people working closely with other quantitative analysts to implement and optimize financial models.
-In fact, this means that they can take the original code on MATLAB, R or even Python and rewrite it on other languages, such as С++ or Java.
+This means that they can take the original code on MATLAB, R or even Python and rewrite it on other languages, such as С++ or Java.
 Quantitative developers usually work in organization and control departments of investment banks.
-Specialists from the second category work with financial data on price categories and architecture of different trading systems.
+Specialists from the second category work with financial data on price categories and the architecture of different trading systems.

 Quantitative developers write code for “raw” infrastructure, allowing quantitative analysts and traders to make money using their models.
 At a fund, a quantitative analyst may work on “raw” projects involving new trading algorithms.
 The highest-paying job in quantitative development is a С/С++ developer who is proficient in Unix network programming, low-latency systems, and Core Linux.
 Such specialists are usually involved in ultra-high frequency trading, where orders are executed within microseconds.

 Now let’s look at the most popular strategies used in algorithmic trading and quantitative trading.

 I believe that market making is one of the easiest ways to make money in financial markets.
 According to some “expert” traders, the secret of their success is that they buy an asset at a low price and sell it a higher price.
 But what is a “low price” and “high price”?
 Market makers are using the same principle.
 They buy at a low price and sell at a higher price.
 At the same time, they don’t care where to buy or sell.